FilleHeureuse/Fake-News-Detection-System/README.md

 ## Project Management Plan (PMP)
 #### Project Overview
-The **Project Overview** provides an outline of the project's objectives and team members.
+The [Project Overview](Project Management Plan (PMP)/I. Project Overview.md) provides an outline of the project's objectives and team members.

 #### Project Initiating
 The project starts with the **Project Initiation**.
 The objective of project initiation is to define the project broadly.
 Typically, the project charter and stakeholders are incorporated into this process.